Lori Vallow, mother of missing Idaho kids, ordered held on $5M bail; extradition hearing set for March 2

 “Chad acted as if he didn’t know Lori very well and stated he didn’t know her phone number," Ball wrote in the affidavit.

 Authorities have not been able to confirm whether the children are alive.
-They said there is nothing to indicate they are in Hawaii and that Vallow and Daybell have lied about where the kids could be.
+They said there is nothing to indicate they are in Hawaii and that Vallow and Daybell have lied about where they could be.

-JJ’s grandparents, Larry and Kay Woodcock of Louisiana, have said that once-regular phone calls with JJ grew infrequent, then stopped in August.
+Authorities began investigating the disappearance after JJ's grandparents made a missing child report.
+Larry and Kay Woodcock of Louisiana, have said that once-regular phone calls with JJ grew infrequent, then stopped in August.

-He accused Vallow of lying to Rexburg police when she said in November that JJ was in Arizona with a friend.
+He accused Vallow of lying to Rexburg police when she said in November that her son was in Arizona with a friend.
 Her arrest came days after Vallow and Daybell were seen on the Hawaiian island of Maui, East Idaho News reported.

 The couple married in November after the suspicious death of Daybell's first wife Tammy.

-Vallow's fourth husband, Charles Vallow, died in July after being shot by her brother, Alex Cox, who claimed he acted in self-defense.
+Vallow's fourth husband, Charles Vallow, died in July after being shot by Cox, who claimed he acted in self-defense.
 Cox died in December.
 The death of Tammy Daybell is under investigation.

 Her body was exhumed and the results of toxicology and other tests have not yet been released.